zieleniowy/rportal/README.md

 ```

 ## with portal
-you can logically nest a component in any part of a tree but actually render it in any other part of a tree.
+you can logically nest a component in any part of a tree (and pass its props from there) but actually render it in any other part of a tree.
 ```
 // tree view with portal
  app